karan8891/problematic-video-segment-detection/README.md

 - [Screenshots and Evidence](screenshots/)
   Contains Swagger API execution evidence, pytest results, and terminal logs showing ffmpeg media extraction and Whisper Tiny processing.

+Dockerfile and docker-compose.yml are included.
+Docker build was attempted on the development laptop, but the local Docker build failed while installing the Whisper dependency.
+The application was fully validated locally with Python, FFmpeg, Whisper Tiny, Swagger, and pytest.

 ## Overview

 This project implements an asynchronous backend system that analyzes videos and identifies potentially problematic content.
 Instead of returning a simple pass/fail result, the system generates a structured report containing timestamped findings, severity levels, evidence, and supporting artifacts.